 In February 1961, Naga Hills Tuensang Area was renamed to “Nagaland“.

 On 1 December 1963, Nagaland became a full fledged state – the 16th state of India.
 At the time of inauguration of the Statehood there were three districts, namely Kohima, Mokokchung and Tuensang.

 On 1 August 1965, the administration Nagaland was transferred from the Ministry of External Affairs to the Ministry of Home Affairs.

 On 21 January 1972, the remaining North-East Frontier Agency became the Union Territory of Arunachal Pradesh.
 Its administrative headquarters was Shillong (until 1974, when it was transferred to Itanagar).
 It got the status of State on 20th February, 1987.

-- 1957: Kohima, Mokokchung and Tuensang districts we formed in 1957 with the formation of Naga Hills-Tuensang Area.
+- Kohima, Mokokchung and Tuensang districts were formed in 1957 with the formation of Naga Hills-Tuensang Area.

-- 1973: In December 1973, for more districts were created for administrative reasons:
+- In December 1973, four more districts were created for administrative reasons: